Choi702/city_explorer_api/README.md

 Actual time needed to complete: 2 hrs and 45 minutes

-Number and name of feature: 2
+Number and name of feature: 2 Server
 //got help from Brandon Gonzales to get the code working.
 Was about 70% there but need him to assist me in getting to the finish line
 // also googled stackoverflow and got some answers but not all.

 Estimate of time needed to complete: 2 hours

-Start time:
+Start time:  7:30pm

-Finish time:
+Finish time: 8:29pm

-Actual time needed to complete:
+Actual time needed to complete:  59 minutes

-Number and name of feature:
+Number and name of feature: feature 3 Deploy